Steve Rogers (Marvel Cinematic Universe): Avenging the fallen

-In 2023, Rogers leads a support group for grieving survivors in New York City.
-Rogers and Romanoff are shocked when Lang arrives at the Avengers Compound and explains that he has been trapped in the Quantum Realm for five years and suggests using it as a form of time travel.
-Rogers, Romanoff, and Lang visit Stark but he refuses to help.
+In 2023, Rogers leads a support group for grieving survivors in New York City, while living at the Avengers Compound.
+One day, Rogers and Romanoff are shocked when Lang arrives at the Compound and explains that he has been trapped in the Quantum Realm and suggests using it as a form of time travel.
+Rogers, Romanoff, and Lang visit Stark at his lakeside cabin but he refuses to help.
 They meet Banner at a diner who agrees, however, their initial attempts at time travel are unsuccessful.
 Stark returns to the Compound, revealing he has unlocked the key to successful time travel, and he and Rogers conclude their nearly decade-long feud, reestablishing their trust in one another with Stark returning Rogers' shield.
-After Barton and Thor return to the Compound, the team formulates a plan and Rogers teams up with Stark, Banner, and Lang to travel to 2012 to retrieve the three Stones present in New York City during Loki's invasion.
+After Barton, Thor, Rhodes, Rocket, and Nebula return to the Compound, the team formulates a plan and Rogers teams up with Stark, Banner, and Lang to travel to an alternate 2012 to retrieve the three Stones present in New York City during Loki's invasion.

-They succeed in securing the Time Stone and the Mind Stone, with Rogers having to fight the 2012 version of himself to facilitate this.
+They succeed in securing the Time Stone and the Mind Stone, with Rogers having to fight his alternate 2012 version of himself to facilitate this.
 However, after the Space Stone plan goes awry, it necessitates a trip to 1970 so that Stark can recover it from a S.H.I.E.L.D. base in New Jersey, while Rogers finds Pym Particles at the same base for their trip back.
 While in the S.H.I.E.L.D. base, Rogers sees the 1970 version of Peggy Carter through a window.
 The Avengers return, save for Romanoff who sacrificed herself for the mission, and the original Avengers hold a silent mourning for her.
 After Rocket, Stark, and Banner create a gauntlet, Banner reverses the Blip.
-However, the 2014 version of Thanos emerges from the quantum realm and attacks the Avengers Compound.
+However, an alternate Thanos from his 2014 timeline emerges from the quantum realm and attacks the Compound.